KamoliddinSaparaliyev/chat-app/README.md

 ### Client

-1. Clone the repository for the clent:
+1. Navigate to the client directory:

    ```bash
    cd ./client